Deadweight loss: Taxation

-Determinants of deadweight loss
+Determinants

 Price elasticities of supply and demand determine whether the deadweight loss from a tax is large or small.
 This measures to what extent quantity supplied and quantity demanded respond to changes in price.
 For instance, when the supply curve is relatively inelastic, quantity supplied responds only minimally to changes in the price.
 However, when the supply curve is more elastic, quantity supplied responds significantly to changes in price.
 In other words, when the supply curve is more elastic, the area between the supply and demand curves is larger.
 Similarly, when the demand curve is relatively inelastic, deadweight loss from the tax is smaller, comparing to more elastic demand curve.

 A tax results in deadweight loss as it causes buyers and sellers to change their behaviour.
 Buyers tend to consume less when the tax raises the price.
 When the tax lowers the price received by sellers, they in turn produce less.
 As a result, the overall size of the market decreases below the optimum equilibrium.
 The elasticities of supply and demand determine to what extent the tax distorts the market outcome.
 As the elasticities of supply and demand increase, so does the deadweight loss resulting from a tax.

-How deadweight loss changes as taxes vary
+Variation based on taxes

 Taxes may be changed by the government or policymakers at different levels.
 For instance, when a low tax is levied, the deadweight loss is also small (compared to a medium or high tax).
 An important consideration is that the deadweight loss resulting from a tax increases more quickly than the tax itself; the area of the triangle representing the deadweight loss is calculated using the area (square) of its dimension.
 Where a tax increases linearly, the deadweight loss increases as the square of the tax increase.
 This means that when the size of a tax doubles, the base and height of the triangle double.
 Thus, doubling the tax increases the deadweight loss by a factor of 4.

 The varying deadweight loss from a tax also affects the government's total tax revenue.
 Tax revenue is represented by the area of the rectangle between the supply and demand curves.
 When a low tax is levied, tax revenue is relatively small.
 As the size of the tax increases, tax revenue expands.
 However, when a much higher tax is levied, tax revenue eventually decreases.
-The higher tax reduces the total size of the market; Although taxes are taking a larger slice of the "pie," the total size of the pie is reduced.
+The higher tax reduces the total size of the market; Although taxes are taking a larger slice of the "pie", the total size of the pie is reduced.
 Just as in the nail example above, beyond a certain point, the market for a good will eventually decrease to zero.